Installing Emergency Generator

 If you rarely lose power, but you still want to be on the safe side, consider purchasing a recreational or midsize inverter.
 These generators can run your space heater, fridge and TV sets for an extended period.

-If you want help finding and installing a generator in Raleigh, NC, contact Cape Fear Air Conditioning, Heating, & Electrical Company.
+If you want help finding and installing a generator in Raleigh, NC, contact Cape Fear Air, Electric, & Plumbing.
 We have competent technicians who can help you solve your power outage problems.

 Image provided by iStock